yaacov/hawkular-client-cli/README.md

 ```

 ### Querying metric data [ --read KEY ]
-Query for metrics data can be done using a list of keys [ using the -k argument ]
+Query for metrics data can be done using a list of keys [ using the -keys argument ]
-or using a list of tag,value pairs [ using the -a argument ]
+or using a list of tag,value pairs [ using the --tags argument ]

 ```bash
 hawkular-client-cli --read --keys machine/example.com/memory.usage